CodeMonkey80s/ApexLegendsScoreboardsParser/README.md

 # Configuration

+### IMPORTANT:
-### IMPORTANT: This tool is intended only for scanning win scoreboards.
-It assumes that every screenshot is a win.
-Also it only processes fields for one selected username.
+- This tool is intended only for scanning win scoreboards.
+- It assumes that every screenshot is a win.
+- It only processes fields for one selected username (see area definition in the services.yml file)

 Fields: "Kills / Assists / Knocks", "Damage Dealt", "Revive Given", "Respawn Given"

-Before running the commands You need to update the `.env` configuration file:
+Before running the commands You need to update the `.env` configuration file and `services.yml` file:

 ```
 APP_SCOREBOARDS_KEY_FILE='config/keyfile.json'